sbt/sbt-release/README.md

 ### Convenient versioning

 As of version 0.8, *sbt-release* comes with four strategies for computing the next snapshot version via the `releaseVersionBump` setting.
-These strategies are, defined in `sbtrelease.Version.Bump`.
+These strategies are defined in `sbtrelease.Version.Bump`.
 By default, the `Next` strategy is used:

  * `Major`: always bumps the *major* part of the version
  * `Minor`: always bumps the *minor* part of the version